-One of the beauties of rowing is that it exercises most muscle groups of the body—the legs, back and core, arms, shoulders, and hands.
-Although there is no hard impact on the body, such as in running or contact sports, the lower back is vulnerable in rowing.
+One of the beauties of rowing is that it works most muscle groups of the body—the legs, back and core, arms, shoulders, and even the hands.
+Although there is no hard impact on the body, like there is with running or most contact sports, the lower back is vulnerable in rowing.
 Proper warm up and stretching can prevent most back injuries, as well as building and maintaining a strong core.

 What is the cost for joining ROW?

-Recovery on Water (ROW) is a 501(c)(3) nonprofit organization that is supported through fundraising event, grants, a monthly giving club, our Board of Directors and individuals.
-Patients and survivors who join the team can opt to give to ROW but it is not required!
+Recovery on Water (ROW) is a 501(c)(3) nonprofit organization that is supported through fundraising event, grants, a monthly giving club, our Board of Directors and individual donors.
+We do not charge our members for program access, but all are welcome to give if and when they choose.

 Do I have to race?

 ROW team members do not have to compete.
-We encourage members to participate in races or cheer on their teammates—but it is not mandatory to compete or attend regattas.
+Because we are all part of a team, we encourage all of our athletes to either participate in races or to cheer on their teammates—but it is not mandatory to compete or attend regattas.

 What if I tip the boat over?

-This is almost impossible to do!
-The long oars act as outriggers and stabilize the boat.
+Believe it or not, this is almost impossible to do!
+The long oars act as outriggers, and they help to stabilize the boat.
 Even though the boat may feel wobbly, you will soon get used to it and learn how to “set” the boat evenly in the water.
-There is always a coaching launch following the boat carrying flotation, first aid and other safety equipment.
+Plus, there is always a coaching launch (a small motorboat) following the rowing boat and carrying flotation devices, first aid and other safety equipment.

 What do I wear for rowing?

 It is important that you wear snug clothing so that nothing gets caught in the sliding seat.
-When outdoors, dress in layers to provide enough warmth while getting boats ready for launching and then remove layers as you warm up.
-Wear socks and easily removable footwear.
-You will leave your shoes on the dock and use the shoes that are attached to the boat.
+When outdoors, we strongly suggest dressing in layers; this way, you will be warm enough while getting boats ready to launch, and you will then be able to remove layers as you warm up during practice.
 Most of our rowers wear spandex shorts or pants and bring a cover-up for when we’re not on the water.
+Wear socks and easily removable footwear; during water practice, you will leave your shoes on the dock and use the shoes that are attached to the boat.

 How long are the boats and what are they made of?

-The longest boat (or “shell”) is an “eight” and is around 59 feet long.
-Shells are made out of fiberglass and carbon to reduce weight, maintain stiffness, and handle stress.The heaviest shell weighs around 250 lbs. and is carried by eight people.
-The lightest shell- a single- weighs around 35 lbs. and can be carried by one person.
+The longest boat (or “shell”) is an eight, which seats eight rowers plus a coxswain; it is around 59 feet long.
+Shells are made of fiberglass and carbon to reduce weight, maintain stiffness, and handle stress.The heaviest shells weigh around 250 pounds, and they are usually carried by eight people; the lightest shells, which are single sculling shells, weigh around 35 lbs. and can be carried by one person.
 Like automobiles, shells are manufactured by many companies with varying methods of construction and materials.